-Among the Internal Audit functions are the supervision of the reliability and integrity of the financial information, both accounting and management; the procedures for registration; information systems; accounting and data processing; and procedures used to communicate this information; and in particular, evaluate the reliability of the SCIIF used.
+The purposes of Internal Audit include supervision of the reliability and integrity of the financial information, both accounting and management; the procedures to record them; the information systems; the accounting and data processing; and the procedures used to share this information; and in particular to evaluate the reliability of the Internal Control System established.

-Internal Audit drafts a pluri-annual plan for regular review of the SCIIF that is submitted for the approval of the Audit Committee once a year.
-This pluri-annual plan involves the performance of reviews of the SCIIF to the significant processes and components of the financial statements of the Group, establishing review priorities according to risks identified and the materiality of balances and transactions affected.
+Internal Audit drafts a pluri-annual plan for regular review of the Internal Control System that is submitted for the approval of the Audit Committee once a year.
+This pluri-annual plan involves the performance of reviews of the Internal Control System to the significant processes and components of the financial statements of the Group, establishing review priorities according to risks identified and the materiality of balances and transactions affected.

-In particular the following are reviewed: the design, effective operation and adequate documentation of key transactional and supervision codes and the general controls of the main software applications involved in the preparation of the financial information.
+In particular, the following are reviewed: the design, effective operation and adequate documentation of key transactional and supervision codes and the general controls of the main software applications involved in the preparation of the financial information.
 In order to carry out its tasks, Internal Audit uses different auditing techniques, mainly interviews, analytical reviews, specific control tests and substantive tests.